executionByFork/MCC_Mod_Manager/README.md

   threat to the user.
 This application does **NOT** need Administrator privileges to run, because it avoids using links.

 ## INSTALLATION
-This application can be downloaded from the Github Release page or from Nexus Mods.
+This application can be downloaded from the [Github Release](https://github.com/executionByFork/MCC_Mod_Manager/releases) page or from Nexus Mods.
+Make sure `MCC Mod Manager.exe` and `Newtonsoft.Json.dll` are in a folder together.
+The executable will create folders and config files in the same directory, so it's best if these two files are in a folder alone.

 If you would like to install from source, you can pull down this repository and open the project in [Visual Studio 2019](https://visualstudio.microsoft.com/vs/).
 You can create an executable application from that IDE.
 [Read more here](https://docs.microsoft.com/en-us/visualstudio/ide/building-and-cleaning-projects-and-solutions-in-visual-studio?view=vs-2019).

 ## USAGE
-I have recorded a video on how to use this tool in its entirety here.
+I have recorded a video on how to use this tool in its entirety [here](https://www.youtube.com/watch?v=wvRcdXpgIos).
 However, if you prefer reading, details on the application can be found below.

 **_**NOTE:** When creating or installing modpacks with large files, the application will look as if it has frozen.
 This is because I had trouble implementing the progress bar to show it working (and also I was lazy and coded this without threading).
 I will be adding a progress bar shortly, as soon as I get an odd bug resolved._